Hayward black hole heat engine efficiency in anti-de Sitter space: Introduction

 \section{Introduction}

-As we all know, the study of black hole singularities has always been a difficult problem in general relativity.
-The existence of a singular point at the center of a black hole indicates the collapse of general relativity, because it cannot be measured by coordinate transformation.
-Although the theory of quantum gravity is not perfect enough to tell us how to solve the classical black hole singularity problem, scientists have constructed solutions to Einstein's equation, where the metric and curvature invariants are regular everywhere.
-There are some models of black hole solutions without the central singularity.
-Bardeen first proposed solutions without central singularities in $1968$ \cite{1}.
-Subsequently, Ay\'{o}n-Beato and Garc\'{\i}a pointed out that the physical source of regular black holes may be nonlinear electrodynamics \cite{2,3,4,5}, this leads to many regular black hole models have been extensively studied \cite{6,7,8,9,10,11,12,13,14}.
-Among the interesting regular black holes, Hayward proposed a static spherically symmetric black hole \cite{9}, it is also based on Bardeen idea, supported by finite density and pressures, goes off rapidly at the distant increases and treated as a cosmological constant at radius falls off very near to the origin, and it is curvature invariants being everywhere finite and satisfying the weak energy condition.
-Geodesic study of regular Hayward black hole has been discussed by Abhas et al \cite{15}.
-The implication of rotating Hayward black hole is discussed in \cite{16}.
-Modified Hayward black hole metric has been proposed by Lorenzo et al \cite{17}.
+As we all know, the study of the BH singularity has a difficult problem in general relativity.
+Since singularity cannot be measured by the coordinate transformation, the existence of singularity in the center of BH implies the collapse of the general relativity.
+Although the theory of quantum gravity is not perfect enough to lead us to solve the classical BH singularity problem.
+But scientists have built a model of BH solution without singularity in the center, in which the metric and curvature invariants are regular everywhere.
+Bardeen first proposed BH solution in $1968$ \cite{1}.
+Ay\'{o}n-Beato $et.al$ pointed out that the physical source of the regular BHs may be the nonlinear electrodynamics \cite{2}, which leads to the extensive study of various regular BH models \cite{3,4,5,6,7}.
+Based on Bardeen's idea, Hayward proposed a static spherically symmetric BH \cite{5}, the Hayward BH supported by finite density and pressures in which it goes off rapidly at a distance increases and treated as a cosmological constant at radius fall off very near to the origin.
+It is curvature invariants being everywhere finite and satisfying the weak energy condition.
+Subsequently, the geodesic equation of the Hayward BH has been investigated \cite{8}.
+The implication of the rotating and modified Hayward BH is discussed in \cite{9,10}.